MathijsBarkel/BPPMCF/README.txt

 - The first line contains the number of items I
 - The remaining lines contain a matrix of size Ix2, where each row i gives the color c and the weight w of item i.

-Finally, best LBs and UBs.xlsx contains the best known lower bounds and upper bounds per instance.
+Finally, "Best LBs and UBs.xlsx" contains the best known lower bounds and upper bounds per instance.

 For questions on the code, please send an e-mail to mathijsbarkel3[at]gmail[dot]com.